-Development would not for example bring the settlement edge of Knowle any closer to Temple Balsall to the east.
-It seems clear that Knowle and Dorridge has already coalesced. - 2.69 It is therefore considered that development of the site will not contribute to 'unrestricted sprawl' or 'the merging of neighbouring towns'. - Purpose 3: To Assist in Safeguarding the Countryside from Encroachment - 2.70 The site is abutted by existing residential and commercial development to the north-east and south, contained to the west by Warwick Road and to the east by a row of poplar trees and agricultural buildings adjacent to the eastern site boundary.
-Furthermore, should the mixed development (Arden School and Residential) adjacent to Warwick Road come forward in the manner proposed within the draft local plan (Appendix EDP 1) the site would be well associated with the existing settlement edge and could be considered infill. - 2.71 In landscape character terms, the site currently has an urban fringe character lying with a fragmented mosaic of built (residential and commercial) and urban fringe (intensive equestrian) land uses.
+2.69 It is not considered that this land parcel has any function in preventing coalescence.
+Development would not for example bring the settlement edge of Balsall Common any closer to either Kenilworth to the south-east or any of the smaller settlements to the south and west.
+It is therefore considered that development of the site will not contribute to 'unrestricted sprawl' or 'the merging of neighbouring towns'.

+Purpose 3: To Assist in Safeguarding the Countryside from Encroachment

+- 2.70 The site is abutted (and contains) existing residential and commercial development to all aspects.
+It is contained to the north by Balsall Street, to the east by a right of way, to the south by Oakes Farm (and topography) and to the west by Fernhill Lane.
+The site is well associated with the existing settlement edge and is contained by development on all sides. - 2.71 In landscape character terms, the site currently has a strong urban fringe character being overlooked by residential properties to the north and surrounded by residential development on three sides and a farm shop on the fourth.
+It also contains one large modern residential property with no vernacular references as well as a tarmacked road which provides access to the farm shop business.
+Advertising signage associated with the farm shop business also contributes to the urban fringe character of the site.
+Balsall Street to the north has a distinctive suburban character.
+Although the road follows a historic route, post war 'residential estate' properties predominate which lack local vernacular features nor offer a 'sense of place'.
 Thus, the site does not have a strong sense of countryside in which to encroach.
-Furthermore, the site has limited connectivity with the wider open countryside which restricts the potential for any further encroachment. - Purpose 4: To Preserve the Setting and Special Character of Historic Towns - 2.72 The site is so far removed from the historic centres of any towns or cities in the area that it can have no function in relation to this purpose. - Purpose 5: To Assist in Urban Regeneration, by Encouraging the Recycling of Derelict and Other Urban Land - 2.73 The site is entirely contained within the Green Belt and does therefore perform positively against this function.
-However, as demonstrated above, with the identified need for some development within the Green Belt, some development can occur in this location. - 2.74 It is considered that the site could reasonably be removed from the Green Belt and developed in accordance with sound masterplanning principles without harm to the integrity of the Green Belt overall.
+Furthermore, the site has limited connectivity with the wider open countryside due to the development of the farm shop business, which restricts the potential for any further encroachment.
+The site therefore has a far greater affinity to the settlement of Balsall Common.

+Purpose 4: To Preserve the Setting and Special Character of Historic Towns

+2.72 The site is so far removed from the historic centres of any towns or cities in the area that it can have no function in relation to this purpose.

+Purpose 5: To Assist in Urban Regeneration, by Encouraging the Recycling of Derelict and Other Urban Land

+2.73 The site is entirely contained within the Green Belt and does therefore perform positively against this function.
+However, as demonstrated above, with the identified need for some development within the Green Belt, some development can occur in this location.
+2.74 It is considered that the site could reasonably be removed from the Green Belt and developed in accordance with sound masterplanning principles without harm to the integrity of the Green Belt overall.

+Summary of Findings for Frog Lane

+2.75 A summary of the assessment of the Frog Lane site and a comparison with the Oakes Farm assessment is presented in Table EDP 2.3.

+EDP Description Purpose Scores

+Assessment 1 2 3 4 5 Total

+Frog Lane Next nearest site at Frog 3 3 4 1 2 13

+Lane and Holly Lane

+Oakes Farm, Land at Oakes Farm, 2 2 3 1 2 10

+Balsall Balsall Common

+Common

+Table EDP 2.3: Green Belt Assessment using EDP Methodology

+2.76 The findings demonstrate that the Frog Lane site performs a stronger purpose against three of the tests compared to the Oakes Farm site.
+With regard to those performances, it was considered that development of the site is likely to have a particular effect on the rural character and setting of Frog Lane to the south and east.